agustindt/Spotify-API/README.md

 3. Add your Spotify application client ID to `src/auth.ts`.

-4. Make sure your redirect URI uses `https`.
-The provided helper automatically replaces `http` with `https` during login.

-5. Open the app in your browser and click **Login with Spotify**.
+4. Open the app in your browser and click **Login with Spotify**.
 Authorize the requested scopes when prompted:

 - `user-read-recently-played`